Kerrie Poliness

 Anna Schwartz Gallery

-Presented as individual works, the overall composition gestures one singular form or line that folds and reforms–bending into a geometric wave’, and forming into a spatial elasticity or corporeal architecture, spanning the entire gallery space.
-Central to her preoccupation with the diamond motif as well as the structural grid; in these works we experience Poliness’ chromatic language as a semiotic system and as fragmented temporalities.
-The artist’s ability to capture and formalize the transference of energy from these wildflowers results in an expansive geometry that shifts from subtle to vibrant hues.
-Executed through a process of subtraction and multiplication, each line acts as an instrument to either reveal or conceal an internal rhythmic logic.
+Presented as individual works, the overall composition renders a singular form or line that folds and reforms, bending into a geometric wave’ and forming into a spatial elasticity or corporeal architecture, spanning the entire gallery space.
+Central to her preoccupation with the diamond motif as well as the structural grid; in these paintings we experience Poliness’ chromatic language as a semiotic system and as fragmented temporalities.
+Her ability to capture and formalize the transference of energy from these wildflowers results in an expansive geometry that shifts from subtle to vibrant hues.

-Kerrie Poliness Non-Objective Wildflowers, Anna Schwartz Gallery, 27 July – 7 September 2024.
+Kerrie Poliness: Non-Objective Wildflowers, Anna Schwartz Gallery, 27 July – 7 September 2024.